 Premed Projects offers medicine work experience for students aged 16+ to offer valuable skills and material for university applications and interviews.
 Take a look behind the scenes on our popular Thailand medical work experience project.

-Premed Projects sole aim is to provide students interested in healthcare careers aged 16+ with some medicine work experience that isn’t available anywhere else.
-You’ll live with students from all over the world interested in medicine and whichever Premed Project destination that you choose we’ll make sure you gain some in depth experience of healthcare.
+Premed Projects sole aim is to provide students interested in healthcare careers aged 14+ with some medicine work experience that isn’t available anywhere else.
+On our residential courses you’ll live with students from all over the world interested in medicine and whichever Premed Project destination that you choose we’ll make sure you gain some in depth experience of healthcare.

-We have 3 countries for students to choose from where we'll introduce you to the world of medicine through time spent in hospitals , lectures and an insight into the day-to-day life of doctors.
+We’ll introduce you to the world of medicine through time spent in hospitals, medical schools, lectures and an insight into the day-to-day life of doctors.
 A truly unique opportunity for all aspiring medical students.

-Premed Projects UK medicine work experiences take place in London during October and February half term holidays and all summer long.
+Premed Projects medicine work experiences take place in London during October and February half term holidays and all summer long.
 Our partner hospitals here are renowned for offering some of the best healthcare in the world.
 Work experience in the UK is notoriously difficult to obtain but through the hospital partnerships we have, we are able to offer you exclusive access to London’s premier healthcare facilities and medical schools and you won’t find that opportunity anywhere else.
 Every day is different on our London work experience courses so students can see a broad variety of healthcare in the UK’s capital city.

 Wether you’re an international applicant to UK med schools or a UK based student already, hospital work experience in London is invaluable.

-By the end of your Premed Project we will arm you with enough work experience to really make you stand head and shoulders above the competition, along with the certificates and references to prove it.
+By the end of your Premed Project we will arm you with enough medicine work experience to really make you stand head and shoulders above the competition, along with the certificates and references to prove it.